rTalhaa/Spotify-Clone-and-Music-Recommendation-System/Back-End/readme.md

 Model accuracy was assessed on validation and test data by predicting the top 500 items for each user.
 The primary metric used was mean Average Precision (mAP) (refer to PySpark's [ranking metrics](https://spark.apache.org/docs/2.4.7/mllib-evaluation-metrics.html#ranking-systems) for more details).

 ### Infrastructure
-Model training was performed on [The Peel Big Data cluster](https://sites.google.com/a/nyu.edu/nyu-hpc/documentation/peel) at NYU High Performance Computing.
+Model training was performed on [The Peel Big Data cluster](https://sites.google.com/a/nyu.edu/nyu-hpc/documentation/peel) at High Performance Computing.
 The cluster features 18 data nodes running Cloudera CDH version 6.3.4, including Hadoop 3.0.0 and Spark 2.4.0.

 ## Popularity-based Model as Baseline
 Additionally, a popularity-based model was implemented as a baseline for comparison against the collaborative-filter based model.
 For more details, see this [Springer link](https://link.springer.com/chapter/10.1007/978-1-4899-7637-6_3), section 3.2, or the `bias` implementation provided by [lenskit](https://lkpy.readthedocs.io/en/stable/bias.html).